FloRobart/Maven_lite/Documentations/Utilisation.en.md

 ## Arguments

-This option is used with the `--arguments` or `-args` option.
+The use of this option is done with the `--arguments` or `-args` option.

-This option allows you to specify all the arguments to pass to the main class of your project.
+This option allows specifying all the arguments to pass to the main class of your project.

 These arguments will be passed to the main class in the order they are passed to Maven Lite.

-**Note: Under Windows, it is impossible to use the `"` character in arguments passed on the command line, so it must be included in the configuration file.**
+**Note: Under Windows, it is impossible to use the character `"` in arguments passed in the command line, so it should be passed in the configuration file.**

 ### Example of using the Arguments option

-- Example of a command line with arguments and a configuration file:
+- Example of a command line with arguments and a configuration file
-  - In this example, we will compile and run a Java project with arguments using the command line and a configuration file.
+  - In this example, we will compile and launch a Java project with arguments using the command line and a configuration file.

   ```sh
   mvnl -args "argument 1" -f --arguments "argument 3" "argument 4" -args -cl